Laws of Protesting in The News

 - Intentionally or recklessly interfering with a mine under s 201 of the Crimes Act

 - Obstructing or hindering the operation of the mine under Part 17, Division 1 of the Mining Act

 - Obstructing or hindering a forestry officer under s 83 of the Forestry Act.

 Intentionally or recklessly destroying or damaging the property of another person under s 195 of the Crimes Act (for example, painting ‘no-war’ on the sails of the Sydney Opera House), can carry a maximum penalty of 5 years imprisonment.
-However, if during public disorder, this can increase to 7 years imprisonment.
+However, during a public disorder, this can increase to 7 years of imprisonment.

 When a protest turns violent

 Threatening violence toward another person causing them to fear for their safety is called ‘affray’ and carries a maximum penalty of 10 years imprisonment.
 If this conduct is committed by 12 or more people together, the offence of riot may apply, which carries a maximum penalty of 15 years imprisonment.